cdktf/cdktf-provider-vault/docs/oktaAuthBackend.python.md

 The Okta organization.
 This will be the first part of the url https://XXX.okta.com.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/5.4.0/docs/resources/okta_auth_backend#organization OktaAuthBackend#organization}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/5.5.0/docs/resources/okta_auth_backend#organization OktaAuthBackend#organization}

+---

+##### `alias_metadata`<sup>Optional</sup> <a name="alias_metadata" id="@cdktf/provider-vault.oktaAuthBackend.OktaAuthBackend.Initializer.parameter.aliasMetadata"></a>

+- *Type:* typing.Mapping[str]

+The metadata to be tied to generated entity alias.

+This should be a list or map containing the metadata in key value pairs.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/5.5.0/docs/resources/okta_auth_backend#alias_metadata OktaAuthBackend#alias_metadata}

 ---